-This guide settles the debate with a simple framework — and clear winner for every use case.
+This guide settles the debate with a simple framework and clear winner for every use case.

 The Core Difference

 PDF (Portable Document Format) is a document format.
-It stores structured content: text as selectable, searchable characters; vector graphics as mathematical descriptions; images as embedded assets; and layout as positioned elements on pages of defined dimensions.
+It stores structured content = text as selectable, searchable characters, vector graphics as mathematical descriptions, images as embedded assets and layout as positioned elements on pages of defined dimensions.
 It can contain multiple pages.

 PNG (Portable Network Graphics) is a raster image format.
-It stores a grid of pixels — a fixed-resolution bitmap.
+It stores a grid of pixels - fixed-resolution bitmap.
 There is no text layer, no vector content, no layout.
 Just pixels.

 Full Comparison